No-Boil Broccoli Pasta Bake

 Ingredients

-- 7.5 oz whipped chive or garlic & herb cream cheese
+- 7.5 oz whipped chive or garlic & herb cream cheese, placed in the center of the baking dish at room temperature if possible

-- 12 oz dry pasta (rotini, penne, cellentani, or fusilli)
+- 12 oz dry pasta (rotini, penne, cellentani, or fusilli), uncooked

 - 2–3 cups fresh broccoli florets, chopped into bite-sized pieces